salvatore-ardisi/cs639/HelloToast/README.md

 # Hello Toast

-In this codelab, I learned how to build and run my first Android app in the Java. <br />
+In this codelab, I learned about the UI of an Android device and views. <br />

 Specifically,
 - How to create an app with interactive behavior.